N0RdmannFraN0Rge/IS-213/README.md

 The aim of this project is mainly to provide a tool for the lecturer to recieve feedback while teaching.

-Firmware used in this project:
+Hardware and software used in this project:

 * **Hardware:**
   * Arduino UNO starter kit